 Adventist Graduate Achieves Top Score in the Philippines' National Physician Licensure Exam

-In a significant feat for both his alma mater and his faith community, Christopher Niño Duane Mendoza, a member of the Seventh-Day Adventist Church and proud graduate of Matias H. Aznar Memorial (MHAM) College of Medicine in Cebu, Philippines, has emerged as the highest scorer in the recent National Physician Licensure Examination in the Philippines, achieving a score of 89.25 percent.
+In a significant feat for both his alma mater and his faith community, Christopher Niño Duane Mendoza, a member of the Seventh-Day Adventist Church and proud graduate of Matias H. Aznar Memorial (MHAM) College of Medicine in Cebu, has emerged as the highest scorer in the recent National Physician Licensure Examination in the Philippines, achieving an impressive 89.25 percent.

 Mendoza's achievement holds significance in the Seventh-day Adventist community, highlighting excellence in medical education and the professional readiness nurtured within.
 He regards his career as a vital extension of gospel service, viewing it as an avenue to provide essential physical healing to those in need.